 Does your team have a firm understanding of your business goals, brand goals, and your target audience?
 That’s where we start.
 Design without intention is frivolous and will absolutely affect your bottom line.

 Have a brainstorming session where you write down every place your logo will be used (from the sole of a shoe to the side of a building), and discuss the core elements of your brand.
 If you haven’t developed the backbone of your brand, your designer might be able to guide you through the process.
 However, this can be time-consuming for both the designer and the client.
 Additionally, not all designers are branding experts and not all businesses can afford a branding expert.
-If you want to set your own pace and work through developing a brand without hiring an expert to come in, our process has been documented in the Bravvy series.

 2: Develop a Concept.